s373r/steganography-png-decoder/README.md

 # steganography-png-decoder

-Python script for getting encoded text from PNG pictures
+A Python script for extracting encoded text from PNG images.

 # Prepare